 Obesity and severe weight problems are so rampant nowadays they are considered a healthcare crisis.
 While “a healthy diet and consistent exercise” are the obvious solution, they’re often ineffective in the long-term.

 It’s hard to make lifestyle changes, especially when unhealthy food looms on every corner, exercise is flat out exhausting, and finding time to cook and get to the gym seems more difficult each day.
+There are good foods to consume, that help you to burn belly fat and great recipes like this homemade chicken shawarma recipe, that may increase testosterone levels as well.

 Therefore, taking testosterone has emerged as another popular intervention for losing weight.
 But does it work?
 Don’t people already make testosterone (especially guys)?